Question: What is the LRG?

 A: The LRG features lots of downloads.
 It mostly offers audio recordings.
 Another option is to try torrent sites that are for live recordings exclusively:

 dimadozen, the trader's den, and zomb are probably the best sites to look for RHCP recordings. - You can also purchase official live recordings at livechilipeppers.com!

-Q: Some recordings are listed as *Not Circulating*, how do you know these exist?
+Q: Some recordings are listed as *Not circulating*, how do you know these exist?

-A: Well, I suppose we found them listed somewhere in the net, there's heaps of dead trade lists, which have recordings listed that do not circulate to our knowledge.
+A: Well, I suppose we found them listed somewhere in the internet, there's heaps of dead trade lists, which have recordings listed that do not circulate to our knowledge.
 It doesn't mean the recording is never going to surface, you never know who else migh have a copy of it.
 Sometimes it can take years until any of these surface, sometimes they just won't surface at all.

 Q: What is FLAC, and why do you only have downloads in FLAC?

 A: If you don't know anything about FLAC google it or try wikipedia.
 Unlike mp3 or other lossy music file formats, FLAC keeps the quality at best when compressing the files.

 Q: I recorded a RHCP show, which is not listed in the LRG, how do I get in touch with you?

 A: You can submit your recording information by emailing us at headhonchos[at]stonecoldbush[dot]com

 Q: Do recording guides for other bands exist as well?